 So I started freelancing at Wieden, focusing specifically on Nike’s Asia/Pacific business.
 Funnily enough, that’s how I know Doug Lloyd; he was also freelancing at Wieden at the same time.
 I also started freelancing out of Portland a little bit, so I was going back and forth between Tokyo, Portland and NY.
 I did this solo at the beginning, and then eventually hired an assistant, then a second one.
 This is how MP Creative was founded, in a way.

-It was mainly Nike at the beginning.
+Kenneth Richard: What kind of clients did you work on at Wieden?
+Markus Kiersztan: It was mainly Nike at the beginning.
 Then I worked on different pitches, from Microsoft to Audi, I did some work with Gary Koepke for Coca Cola.
 Wieden was looking for people with deep roots and understanding in the apparel world and the fashion world.
 Nike required a different sense when it came to apparel or clothing.
 You couldn’t really talk about fashion because it’s performance driven, it was technical clothing but at the same time, they knew they needed something that consumers and younger people would understand, to make the brand more desirable for a mass consumer as well as the High Street market.

 I was tied to the fashion community through my work at the magazines and had connections to a large group of people, whether they were stylists, photographers, illustrators, or hair and makeup people.
 In larger agencies, that happens through art buyers, so the creatives are not necessarily close to this kind of community.
 I know that John Jay was a big believer in mixing up talent, infusing Nike with that kind of thinking, which at that time was a little bit different.

-I came to NY relatively young – I was 24 at the time so I’ve been here for 23 years now.
+Kenneth Richard: Before moving on, tell us about that year off.
+Can you share a little bit about what that brought to you?
+Markus Kiersztan: I came to NY relatively young – I was 24 at the time so I’ve been here for 23 years now.
 At the time I was about 10 years into it.
 It was time for reflection on my life and the industry as a whole.
 I wasn’t entirely sure what my next step would be.
 I was thinking more about film, I was very interested in telling stories, considering what it would be to be a director or perhaps make the switch to photography, which I never really did.
 As we know, a lot of Art Directors actually make that step from being an Art Director to becoming a photographer.

 But you know how life goes.
 I had an amazing time on this journey through Asia and kind of fell into advertising and the agency world by default.
 At the time I didn’t even think too much about it, I just knew there was this possibility with John Jay, who became a very important mentor to me.
 Oddly enough, we never lost touch and now we’ve been working together again since he became the Global Creative Director for Fast Retailing.
 I’m very interested in young talent and new people, but at the same time, I’m still drawing from connections I made many years ago, it always circles back.
 And this is something that I like very much.

-The agency is still something I believe in.
+Kenneth Richard: It sounds like you’ve formed very good teams.
+How did you come to form your agency?
+Markus Kiersztan: The agency is still something I believe in.
 We’re not very large, but depending on the project, we’re between 10, 12, 13 people.
 We’re not very corporate, we work as a team and we like to work as a team.
 We invite everybody that works with us to be a part of everything.
 It’s a process for the group so everybody is a part of it.
 We have people, of course, who are specifically responsible for account management or strategy or copywriting.
 In a way, we have hierarchies when it comes to design like designers, art directors, and creative directors.
 But at the same time, we’re very open and very interested in what the team thinks.

 It’s a bit of an unusual approach in how we pick people.
 Of course with designers, they come from different places.
 Often they’re young as well.
 We’re trying to build teams… we see it a bit like a family, we like the people we work with and we hang on to them and we’re fairly close.
 I really care about them and I think that’s why they stay for a long time as well.

-Aesthetically, we’re very focused and clean and graphic and simple.
+Kenneth Richard: What does MP Creative stand for?
+Markus Kiersztan: Aesthetically, we’re very focused and clean and graphic and simple.
 Ben Sandler, my partner here at MP is also from Germany.
 So German typography, Swiss typography, simplicity – all of that is reflected in what we do.

-I think our work with Uniqlo is probably the most representative of what MP does.
+Kenneth Richard: What would be an example of a project that represents what you do really well?
+Markus Kiersztan: I think our work with Uniqlo is probably the most representative of what MP does.
 It’s a perfect fusion of the East and the West, the Japanese and the Germans, in terms of work ethic or aesthetics, preciseness, being organized and the way we think about things.
 It’s a really good combination and I think that’s why Uniqlo and MP function really well together.
 There are so many similarities.

 When we started our work with Uniqlo, we were asked to bring the brand to NY.
 Our partner on this project at the beginning was the Japanese designer Kashiwa Sato.
 He spoke little English yet we communicated by visuals and it was fairly easy, to be honest, because there was an understanding there, there was an appreciation of both of our cultures and the way we think about typography or design that didn’t need too many words.
 For instance, the typeface which we chose for Uniqlo is based on DIN, which is a German typeface that is used on all the highway signs, and it was a typeface he reacted to very positively.
 There’s a lot of parallels between the two cultures.